Alert Text

 Create a MARE account to receive information about adoption from foster care and to be in contact with a MARE staff who can guide you along the process.
 We offer regularly scheduled Explore Adoption webinars to help orient you to what to expect in this process and help you know which licensing agency to contact.
 Think of us as your friendly guide to the adoption process, ready to help you every step of the way.

-steps in the process icons_applications
+steps in the process_safety check

 STEP 2